SDSU-Research-CI/SDSU-Research-CI.github.io/docs/instructionalcluster/architecture.md

 # Architecture

-The instructional cluster is part of the [National Research Platform](https://nationalresearchplatform.org/) Nautilus is a distributed Kubernetes-based compute environment supporting CPU and GPU workloads.
-SDSU invested in hardware to support instructional use-cases and host the hardware in its campus data center.
-The resources are giving first priority to instructional use and then made available to other users of Nautilus.
+The instructional cluster is part of the [National Research Platform](https://nationalresearchplatform.org/) Nautilus platform, a distributed Kubernetes-based compute environment supporting CPU and GPU workloads.
+SDSU invested in hardware to support instructional use-cases and hosts the hardware in its campus data center.
+The resources are given first priority to instructional use and then made available to other users of Nautilus.

 ## Compute

-SDSU hosts 15 Dell PowerEdge servers dedicated to the instructional cluster.
+SDSU hosts 15 Dell PowerEdge servers supporting the instructional cluster.

 | Node Type    | Quantity | Specifications |
 |:-------------|:---------|:------|